The Role of Information Diffusion in the Evolution of Social Networks: Rules of Network Evolution

 \subsection{Single Strategies}

-Let us consider five link creation mechanisms and their combinations: \begin{description} \item[Random (Rand):] follow a randomly selected user who is not yet followed. \item[Triadic closure ($\Delta$):] follow a randomly selected triadic node. \item[Grandparent ($G$):] follow a randomly selected grandparent. \item[Origin ($O$):] follow a randomly selected origin. \item[Traffic shortcut ($G \cup O$):] follow a randomly selected grandparent or origin. \end{description} To model link creation with a single strategy, we can use a parameter $p$ for the probability of using that strategy, while a random user is followed with probability $1-p$.
+Let us consider five link creation mechanisms and their combinations: \begin{description} \item[Random (Rand):] follow a randomly selected user who is not yet followed. \item[Triadic closure ($\Delta$):] follow a randomly selected triadic node. \item[Grandparent ($G$):] follow a randomly selected grandparent. \item[Origin ($O$):] follow a randomly selected origin. \item[Traffic shortcut ($G \cup O$):] follow a randomly selected grandparent or origin. \end{description} Other mechanisms for link creation could be similarly incorporated, such as social balance~\cite{easley2010networks} and preferential attachment~\cite{BA}.
+However, preferential attachment is built on the assumption that everyone knows the global connectivity of everyone else, which is not realistic.
+The strategies considered here essentially reproduce and extend the copy model~\cite{kumar2000stochastic}, approximating preferential attachment with only local knowledge.

+To model link creation with a single strategy, we can use a parameter $p$ for the probability of using that strategy, while a random user is followed with probability $1-p$.
 The calculation of maximum likelihood, taking the single strategy of grandparents as an example, is as follows:

 Note that since a follow action can be ascribed to multiple strategies, it can contribute to multiple terms in the log-likelihood expression.
 For instance, a link could be counted in both $f(\ell | G, \Theta)$ and $f(\ell | \text{Rand}, \Theta)$.
 For numerically stable computation, we maximize the log-likelihood: